 Data storage: Cloud-based services like Google Drive or Dropbox allow you to easily back up files online.
 Some offer free versions with limited storage space that may be appropriate for students or younger teachers; others offer paid versions with more storage space at higher prices.

 Data access: If you want to share your files with students, consider using Google Classroom or other systems designed specifically for education (see below).
 These tools give teachers control over who can see what content in their account — even if they’re not logged in at the time they access it — while also allowing students full freedom over private accounts they create on their own devices.

-Data sharing: If you’d rather keep some of your files accessible only within an organization like school or college itself, consider creating a shared drive on an intranet server such as Microsoft SharePoint Online/Office 365 Sites/OneDrive for Business; these services let teachers upload documents directly from their computers onto a secure network within which only relevant users will have access to those files when needed.
+Data sharing: If you’d rather keep some of your files accessible only within an organization like a school or college itself, consider creating a shared drive on an intranet server such as Microsoft SharePoint Online/Office 365 Sites/OneDrive for Business; these services let teachers upload documents directly from their computers onto a secure network within which only relevant users will have access to those files when needed.

-Q-nex is a professional system that provides all the av resources needed in educational settings.
+Q-NEX is a professional system that provides all the AV resources needed in educational settings.

-The Q-NEX is a professional system that provides all the av resources needed in educational settings.
+The Q-NEX is a professional system that provides all the AV resources needed in educational settings.
 It is a tool that helps manage all the equipment, content, and connections in a school or college.
-With it you can: Know at any time what you have installed where and how to use it; Order products more efficiently; Manage your inventory (maintenance); Create reports on your use of equipment; And much more!
+With it, you can: Know at any time what you have installed where, and how to use it; Order products more efficiently; Manage your inventory (maintenance); Create reports on your use of equipment; And much more!

 With Q-NEX, you can develop your own professional learning and teaching environments.
 This means that you have everything on hand to create the best educational experiences for students in school or college.
 From content management to outputs and displays, Q-NEX has everything covered so that you can focus on what matters most: your students and their needs.